-When doctors prescribe clear liquids for the infirmed, there’s a good reason for that.
+When doctors prescribe clear liquids for the infirm, there’s a good reason.
 They want the patient’s body to concentrate on healing and not digestion.
 When we consume foods in the form of pure liquid, it gives our system a rest and allows the body to do some internal housekeeping.
-While blended produce results in a liquid beverage, it still has all the fiber present which makes it harder to digest than pure juice.
+While blended produce results in a liquid beverage, it still has all the fiber present, making it harder to digest than pure juice.

 Back to the discussion around fiber.
 As stated above, both processes retain all or some (blending more than juicing).
 The presence of fiber affects the absorption of nutrients differently, with some requiring it and others being slowed or removed by it.

-There are simply some varieties of fresh produce that cannot be juiced.
+Some fresh produce can’t be juiced.
 Think low-water fruits like bananas and avocados.
 These can be easily blended into a smoothie or added to fresh juice, but they cannot be juiced themselves.
-Conversely, some produce tastes better juiced than blended, like citrus (unless you’re a true pulp lover) and pomegranates (with their tiny white seeds becoming gritty when blended).
+Conversely, some produce tastes better juiced than blended, like oranges (unless you’re a true pulp lover) and pomegranates (with their tiny white seeds becoming gritty when blended).

-You can see that there’s no right or wrong answer when it comes to blending versus juicing, it just depends on what results you’re looking for from your produce-packed beverage.
-No matter which you choose, getting those nutrient-rich, super tasty fresh fruits and vegetables into your body is a great way to live.
+There’s no right or wrong answer regarding blending versus juicing.
+It depends on what you’re looking for from your produce-packed beverage.
+Whatever you choose, getting those nutrient-rich, super tasty fresh fruits and vegetables into your body is a great way to support good health.